enqueuezero/site/content/apscheduler.md

 There are two primary models of how scheduler schedules jobs in APScheduler.

-### Sleep-Processing Model
+### Sleep-Process Model

-The sleep-processing model is implemented in an infinite loop of sleeping and job processing.
+The sleep-process model is implemented in an infinite loop of sleeping and job processing.

 ```python
 timeout = DEFAULT